MESSAGE FROM THE DIRECTOR March 2021

 Executive and Artistic Director

-Ballet Arkansas has been a pillar of the Arkansas arts community for more than 40 years, with expansive reach into all areas of the state.
-Headquartered in the capitol city of Little Rock, we are proud to be the state's professional ballet company sm, leading the Arkansas forward as a force of arts and culture in the region.
+Ballet Arkansas has been a pillar of the Arkansas arts community for more than 40 years.
+Headquartered in the capitol city of Little Rock, BA is proud to be the state's professional ballet company sm, leading Arkansas forward as a force of arts and culture in the region.

 Public Performance Attendance | 20,000